 Don Pisto (510 Union St, b/t Bannam Pl & Grant Ave, North Beach) The breakfast burrito is dynamite with eggs, housemade chorizo, queso oaxaca, sliced avocado, salsa fresco, and pickled jalapeno.
 [At lunch check out the tacos, both carne asada, and carnitas, as well as the tamales.
 If the lobster special is going on, don’t pass it up!]

 Little Chihuahua (292 Divisadero Street, b/t Haight St & Page St) They serve a wet-style breakfast burrito with scrambled eggs, jack cheese, salsa, beans, Mexican potatoes, roasted poblano chiles, cilantro and onions, and choice of meat (bacon or chorizo or mushrooms).

 San Francisco is a great food truck town there are lots of new trucks and parks popping up all over the city.
 But the OG of food trucks in San Francisco has got to be the taco trucks!
 And I wanted to mention my two favorites, which get listed as the best in write-ups all the time.

 The first is El Tonyaense truck on Carrol Street (at the Best Buy parking lot).
-They have amazing $1 tacos that I ate at least once a week when I was working in Portrero Hill.
+They have amazing $1 tacos that I ate at least once a week when I was working in Potrero Hill.
 They are known for their offal tacos, I love the beef tongue.
-If that gives you the heebie jeebies, their barbacoa tacos are the best!
+If that gives you the heebie-jeebies, their barbacoa tacos are the best!

 The other truck is El Norteno at 801 Bryant.
 Their shrimp burritos and tacos are the bomb!